cockroachdb/docs/v23.1/user-defined-functions.md

 - An argument has a _mode_ and a _type_.
 CockroachDB supports the `IN` argument mode.
 The type can be a built-in type, [user-defined `ENUM`](enum.html), or implicit record type.
 CockroachDB **does not** support default values for arguments.
 - The return type can be a built-in [type](data-types.html), user-defined [`ENUM`](enum.html), [`RECORD`](create-function.html#create-a-function-that-returns-a-record-type), implicit record type, or `VOID`.
-    - Preceding a type with `SETOF` indicates that a set, or multiple rows, should be returned.
+    - Preceding a type with `SETOF` indicates that a set, or multiple rows, may be returned.
 For an example, see [Create a function that returns a set of results](create-function.html#create-a-function-that-returns-a-set-of-results).
-    - `VOID` indicates that there is no return type and `NULL` will always be returned.
-If the return type of the function is not `VOID`, the last statement of a UDF must be a `SELECT`.
+    - `VOID` indicates that there is no return type and `NULL` will always be returned. {% comment %}If the return type of the function is not `VOID`, the last statement of a UDF must be a `SELECT`.{% endcomment %}
 - The [volatility](functions-and-operators.html#function-volatility) indicates whether the function has side effects. `VOLATILE` and `NOT LEAKPROOF` are the default.
   - Annotate a function with side effects with `VOLATILE`.
 This also prevents the [cost-based optimizer](cost-based-optimizer.html) from pre-evaluating the function.
   - A `STABLE` or `IMMUTABLE` function does not mutate data.